• Skip to primary navigation

 Notes

-• Leftovers can be kept stored in an airtight container for up to 5 days. reheat before eating.
+• Store leftovers in an airtight container for up to 5 days.
+Reheat before serving.

 Nutritional Information